digolds/url_shorten_service/introduction.md

 a shorter url can be shared in any kind of digital contents, such as Posts on SNS, newspaper etc. Anyone who has internet access, can visit the shorter url without limits, so the traffics [digolds.top](https://digolds.top) serve are public to the world.

+The back end apis are public at [api.digolds.top](https://api.digolds.top) with swagger ui.

 You may urge to know how [digolds.top](https://digolds.top) stores these shorter urls and makes them easy to access, how to make it serve hundreds of thousands of end users on internet, and how to build up a foundation for better development of shipping new features to [digolds.top](https://digolds.top).
 Well, with all these questions in mind, Let's dive into the following part.

 ## Service design